 Swimming Pool Injury Attorneys in Houston, Texas

-Every year, thousands of children are injured or killed when they gain access to swimming pools that should have been secured or supervised.
+Every year, thousands of children are injured or killed in pools without supervision or when they gained access to swimming pools that should have been secured.
 According to the Center for Disease Control, over 3,500 people drown every year in non-boating related accidents.
 Young male children are the most at risk for drowning in swimming pools.

 - Make sure you as a parent supervise your children at all times in and around the pool area;